Income Statement

 D. Operating Expenses

-• Expenses incurred in running daily business operations.
+• Expenses incurred in daily operations unrelated to direct production.

-• Includes rent, salaries, utilities, marketing, and depreciation.
+• Includes rent, salaries, utilities, marketing, depreciation, and insurance.

-• Divided into selling, general, and administrative expenses (SG&A).
+• Typically grouped under selling, general, and administrative expenses (SG&A).

 E. Operating Income (EBIT)